-Whale sharks can grow to 15 meters (50 feet) and weigh as much as 40 tons by some estimates!
+Whale sharks may grow up to 40 feet and weigh as much as 40 tons by some estimates.
+Whale sharks longer longer than about 39 feet are uncommon.
 They have broad, flat heads with short snouts and their backs have an interesting white, yellow, and grey checkerboard pattern.
-Whale sharks can live up to 100 years.
+It is unknown how long whale sharks can live, however, scientists believe they can live approximately 60-100 years.

-Whale sharks eat mostly organisms floating in the water that they strain from the water through their meter-long mouths as they swim.
+Whale sharks eat mostly small organisms like plankton, schooling fish, and squid, which they strain from the water as they swim with their meter-long mouths and specialized teeth.